 The Evaluation Contexts.

 The development contexts continue to respond to transitory needs with various layers of integration.
 Acute disparities in gender and settlement statuses call for focused programming that is founded on accurate data and evidence.
-Given that implementing partners in these contexts are lucking in localized robust Evaluation and Learning capacity; expert services are needed to guarantee proper design, implementation and learning while responding to the requirements of building resilience and sustainability across communities.

 Why Evaluate with PEA.

 Evaluations aim at identifying and quantifying the value, merit and/or worth of the activities, projects and programmes.
 In defining the boundaries of Evaluation, PEA consultancy is invested in going beyond the usual rubrics of What is… by accommodating the So what and What now questions while gathering data on activities, projects and programmes designed and implemented by our partners and collaborators to create and sustain real change in the communities we work with.